 Properties of two- and three-dimensional shapes, rigid motion transformations, similarity, spatial reasoning, and the process and techniques of measurement.
 Class activities initiate investigations of underlying mathematical structure in the exploration of shape and space.
 Emphasis is on the explanation of the mathematical thought process.
 Technology specifically designed to facilitate geometric explorations is integrated throughout the course.

 Data analysis, statistics, and probability, including collecting, displaying/representing, exploring, and interpreting data, probability models, and applications.
-Focus is on statistics for problem solving and decision making, rather than calculation.
-Class activities deepen the understanding of fundamental issues in learning to work with data Technology specifically designed for data-driven investigations and statistical analysis related to elementary school teaching is integrated throughout the course.
+Focus is on statistics for problem-solving and decision making, rather than calculation.
+Class activities deepen the understanding of fundamental issues in learning to work with data.
+Technology specifically designed for data-driven investigations and statistical analysis related to elementary school teaching is integrated throughout the course.

 This is the third of three courses in the basic calculus sequence.
 Topics include: vector functions and motion in space; functions of two or more variables and their partial derivatives; and applications of partial derivatives (including Lagrange multipliers), quadric surfaces, multiple integration (including Jacobian), line integrals, Green's Theorem, vector analysis, surface integrals and Stokes' Theorem.

 Fundamentals of linear algebra and matrix theory are covered.
 Topics include vectors in Euclidean spaces, solving systems of linear equations, matrix algebra, inverses, determinants, eigenvalues, and eigenvectors.
 Also vector spaces and the basic notions of span, subspace, linear independence, basis, dimension, linear transformation, kernel and range are considered.
 Computing proficiency is required for a passing grade in this course.

 Introduction to analytic and numerical methods for solving differential equations.
 Topics include numerical methods and qualitative behavior of first order equations, analytic techniques for separable and linear equations, applications to population models and motion problems; techniques for solving higher order linear differential equations with constant coefficients (including undetermined coefficients, reduction of order, and variation of parameters), applications to physical models; the Laplace transform (including intial value problems with discontinuous forcing functions).
 Use of mathematics software is an integral part of the course.
 Computing proficiency is required for a passing grade in this course.